Katsuragi Ace: Stud record

 Katsuragi Ace was retired from racing to become a breeding stallion.
 His only Graded Stakes winner was the mare Yamanin Marine who won the Grade II Sankei Sports Sho Yonsai Himba Tokubetsu in 1991.
 The stallion died of heart failure on 3 July 2000.

+In popular culture

+An anthropomorphized version of the horse appears as a playable character in Uma Musume Pretty Derby.